thevindu-w/clip_share_server/README.md

 The ClipShare server can be configured using a configuration file.
 The configuration file should be named `clipshare.conf`.
 The server searches for the configuration file in the following paths in the same order until it finds one.
 1. Current working directory where the server was started.
+1. `$XDG_CONFIG_HOME` directory if the variable is set to an existing directory (on Linux and macOS only).
-1. `$XDG_CONFIG_HOME` directory if the directory exists (on Linux and macOS only).
+1. `~/.config/` directory if the directory exists (on Linux and macOS only).
 1. Current user's home directory (also called user profile directory on Windows).

 If it can't find a configuration file in any of the above directories, it will use the default values specified in the table below.

 To customize the server, create a file named &nbsp; `clipshare.conf` &nbsp; in any of the directories mentioned above and add the following lines to that configuration file.
-You may ommit some lines to keep the default values.
+You may omit some lines to keep the default values.
 <details>
   <summary>Sample configuration file</summary>